 The Parkdale Village BIA is 1 of over 80+ BIAs across the city of Toronto and is the voice of the business community.
 It is committed to improving and promoting the Parkdale Village area through investment and advocacy to maintain its position as one of Toronto’s premier destinations for shopping, business, and experiencing diverse culture and entertainment.

 Board of Management

 To learn more about our elected volunteer Board of Management, visit the contact us page.
 The size of each Board of Management, and the number of citizen members and Council members on each BIA Board, is set out in the City of Toronto Municipal Code, Chapter 19, Business Improvement Areas, for more info click here.

-The Parkdale Village BIA funds and manages a number of neighbourhood beautification projects under the Streetscape Capital Design Strategy, such as hanging floral baskets, floral planters, pole banners, graffiti removal, the Peace Monument and Pedestrian Lighting which helps create safer streets, enhances way finding and gateway intersections into the area as well as helps tie the area visually.
+The Parkdale Village BIA funds and manages a number of neighbourhood beautification projects which are part of a Parkdale Capital Design Strategy Dec 2008; such as hanging floral baskets, floral planters, pole banners, graffiti removal, the Peace Monument and Pedestrian Lighting which helps create safer streets, enhances way finding and gateway intersections into the area as well as helps tie the area visually.
 To learn more about Streetscape projects, visit the Membership Benefits page and watch the Parkdale Village BIA & TD Green Streets Project 2013 or download the Welcome Package – Membership Overview – PVBIA 2017

 The Parkdale Village BIA sponsors and produces a number of events and promotions throughout the year, some include:

 Spring into Parkdale Festival & Market (May)